Dave McKean: Illustration

-McKean designed the posters for the Raindance Film Festival for five consecutive years between 1996–2000.
+McKean designed the posters for the Raindance Film Festival for five consecutive years between 1996 and 2000.
 In 1997 he wrote, directed and edited a ninety-second trailer for the festival.
 In 2005, McKean designed the poster for the 32nd Telluride Film Festival.
-In 2006, he designed projections, sets and directed film clips for the Broadway musical Lestat, adapted from Anne Rice's novels, with music and lyrics by Elton John and Bernie Taupin.
+In 2006, he designed projections, sets and directed film clips for the Broadway musical Lestat.

-McKean has created a few books documenting his travels using only illustrations.
+McKean has also released picture books that include pictures from his trips.
 Examples include Postcards from Vienna, Postcards from Barcelona, Postcards from Paris (2008), Postcards from Brussels (2009), Postcards from Perugia (2011), Postcards from Bilbao (2012).
 He created another book of 200 pages called Squink (éditions BdArtist(e)) that gathered a number of drawings in 15 chapters.

 Album and book covers

-McKean created album covers for many artists, amongst others for Counting Crows, Alice Cooper, Testament, Altan, Tori Amos, Download, Fear Factory, Front Line Assembly, Paradise Lost, Dream Theater, Skinny Puppy, Toad the Wet Sprocket and Steve Walsh.
+McKean has created album covers for many artists, including Counting Crows, Alice Cooper, Testament, Altan, Tori Amos, Download, Fear Factory, Front Line Assembly, Paradise Lost, Dream Theater, Stabbing Westward, Skinny Puppy, Suicide Silence, Toad the Wet Sprocket, Steve Walsh, and Delerium.

 Bill Bruford's Earthworks commissioned McKean artworks for six of their albums from 1994 to 2004, as well as additional images for the 2019 Complete box set.

-He has also made book covers for Jonathan Carroll, Iain Sinclair and Alan Moore.
+McKean has also made book covers for Jonathan Carroll, Iain Sinclair and Alan Moore.

 Books of photography

-He has published five books which include photography:
+McKean has published five books of photography: